Eric-Eagan/DHM_Report_Scraper/README.md

 Accesses and processes dockwa html using Requests and BeautifulSoup Formats results into spreadsheet using XlsxWriter

-email has been censored in code for security
+email has been censored in code for security, Line 141